Nanoparticles for Bio-Imaging : Magnetic Resonance Imaging and Fluorescence Imaging

 Showing items related by title, author, creator and subject.

-Sinha, Shyam Kanta (2018-04-16)Investigations on size dependent phase stability and transformations in isolated nanoparticles have gained momentum in recent times.
+Synthesis and Transformation of AuCu Intermetallic Nanoparticles Sinha, Shyam Kanta (2018-04-16)Investigations on size dependent phase stability and transformations in isolated nanoparticles have gained momentum in recent times.
 Size dependent phase stability generates size specific particle microstructure which ...

 Rational Synthesis, Stabilization, and Functional Properties of Metal and Intermetallic Nanoparticles Arora, Neha (2018-04-11)The confluence of intriguing size and morphology dependent optical and chemical properties with versatile application in various fields, such as energetic and magnetic makes monometallic nonmaterial of high fundamental ...

-Sanyal, Udishnu (2018-03-26)Among various nanomaterials, metal nanoparticles are the widely studied ones because of their pronounced distinct properties arising in the nanometer size regime, which can be tailored easily by tuning predominantly their ...
+Modulation of Nanostructures in the Solid and Solution States and under an Electron Beam Sanyal, Udishnu (2018-03-26)Among various nanomaterials, metal nanoparticles are the widely studied ones because of their pronounced distinct properties arising in the nanometer size regime, which can be tailored easily by tuning predominantly their ...